Rey-EL/google-sql-filtering-lab/README.md

-# SQL Data Filtering for Cybersecurity
+# Google Cybersecurity Certificate: SQL for Investigations

-## Project Description
-This project demonstrates my ability to filter data using SQL in a cybersecurity context.
-As part of a hands-on lab in the Google Cybersecurity Certificate program, I worked with a simulated MariaDB database containing employee and login activity data.
-My objective was to investigate potential security incidents and support system updates by writing SQL queries that use AND, OR, and NOT operators.
-These queries reflect real-world tasks such as identifying failed logins, isolating department-specific users, and filtering by time, date, and location.
+This project showcases my ability to use SQL for cybersecurity investigations, a hands-on lab from the Google Cybersecurity Certificate program.
+The goal was to query a simulated employee database to identify security events and support system administration tasks.

-## Task 1: Retrieve After-Hours Failed Login Attempts
+---

+## Objective

+To investigate potential security incidents by writing SQL queries to filter a database of employee records and login attempts.
+This involved using `AND`, `OR`, and `NOT` operators to isolate specific data points relevant to a security analyst.

+---

+## Demonstrated SQL Techniques

+Below are examples of the queries written during the lab, demonstrating different filtering techniques.

+### 1. Filtering by Time and Status
-To identify failed login attempts that occurred after business hours (after 18:00), I used the AND operator.
-The success column stores Boolean values, where 0 represents a failed attempt.
-This query helps isolate potentially unauthorized access attempts.
+**Goal:** Identify potentially unauthorized access by finding failed login attempts that occurred after business hours (18:00).

 ```sql
 SELECT * FROM log_in_attempts WHERE login_time > '18:00:00' AND success = 0;
 ```

-## Task 2: Retrieve Login Attempts on Specific Dates
+### 2. Filtering by Date Range
-To investigate a suspicious event on May 9, 2022, I retrieved all login attempts from that day and the day before.
-I used the OR operator to filter for both dates.
+**Goal:** Investigate a security event by retrieving all login activity from a specific date and the day prior.

 ```sql
 SELECT * FROM log_in_attempts WHERE login_date = '2022-05-09' OR login_date = '2022-05-08';
 ```

-## Task 3: Retrieve Login Attempts Outside of Mexico
-To exclude login attempts originating from Mexico, I used the NOT and LIKE operators.
-I filtered out any values starting with "MEX".
+### 3. Excluding by Location
+**Goal:** Narrow an investigation by excluding all login attempts originating from a specific country (Mexico).

 ```sql
 SELECT * FROM log_in_attempts WHERE NOT country LIKE 'MEX%';
 ```

-## Task 4: Retrieve Employees in Marketing
-To find employees in the Marketing department in the East building, I used AND and LIKE to match offices starting with "East".
-This helps target specific employees for machine updates.
+### 4. Filtering by Department and Office
+**Goal:** Support a targeted system update by identifying all employees in the Marketing department who work in an "East" building office.

 ```sql
 SELECT * FROM employees WHERE department = 'Marketing' AND office LIKE 'East-%';
 ```

-## Task 5: Retrieve Employees in Finance or Sales
+### 5. Filtering for Multiple Departments
-To retrieve employees in either the Finance or Sales departments, I used the OR operator.
+**Goal:** Retrieve a list of all employees working in either the Finance or Sales departments.

 ```sql
 SELECT * FROM employees WHERE department = 'Finance' OR department = 'Sales';
 ```

-## Task 6: Retrieve All Employees Not in IT
+### 6. Excluding a Department
-To find all employees not in the Information Technology department, I used the NOT operator.
-This is a practical step in staged rollouts.
+**Goal:** Create a list of all employees *not* in the IT department, often a necessary step for planning phased software rollouts.

 ```sql
 SELECT * FROM employees WHERE NOT department = 'Information Technology';
 ```

+---

-## Summary
+## Summary of Skills

-This lab gave me practical experience in writing SQL queries that filter data based on multiple conditions.
-I used AND, OR, and NOT operators to retrieve failed login attempts, filter by date and time, and isolate employee records.
-These queries reflect real-world tasks in cybersecurity investigations, including threat detection, access auditing, and asset management.
+This lab provided practical experience in using fundamental SQL `WHERE` clauses to support cybersecurity functions.
+The key skills demonstrated include:
+*   **Threat Hunting:** Isolating suspicious login patterns based on time, date, and location.
+*   **Data Auditing:** Retrieving specific records to verify user activity.
+*   **Asset Management:** Filtering employee lists to support targeted system updates and policy enforcement.